hakierspejs/homepage/README.md

 **ENG**

-Homepage of Hakierspejs Lodz.
-You can find there information about date of the next meeting, as well as whether and for what purpose we're raising money.
+The Homepage of Hakierspejs Lodz.
+Here you'll find information about the date of the next meeting, as well as whether and for what purpose we're raising money.

-On [homepage](https://lodz.hackerspace.pl) you can also find links to wiki, telegram or mailing list.
+On [homepage](https://lodz.hackerspace.pl) you can also find links to the wiki, telegram or mailing list.

 Hosted with [Github Pages](https://pages.github.com/).